Gönül Dağı: Plot

 Taner, Ramazan and Veysel are 3 cousins.
 They live in Gedelli.
 There is a mountain in the town of Gedelli.
 It is called "Mountain of Hearts".
 Here, whoever suffers from love, a rock rolls and falls from that mountain.

 Taner's father died quickly.
-The fathers of Ramazan and Veysel, on the other hand, complain to each other about a subject they do not know or forget, and the elites talk to each other secretly.
+The fathers of Ramazan and Veysel, on the other hand, complain to each other about a subject they do not know or forget, and the aunts talk to each other secretly.
 The cousins decide to build a plane.
 That's when Taner calls in aircraft engineers.
 However, aircraft engineers remain on the road.
 They think that the first geological engineers they see are aircraft engineers and bring them to the settlement.
 However, then it turns out that the engineers are not that engineer.
 At this time, Taner finds Dilek as a geological engineer.
 This event, which took place a few years later, is followed by other events.
 In the ongoing parts of the series, the lives of the people of Gedelli are told.